beginners-machine-learning-london/intro-to-cnn-p1/README.md

    1. Create the environment using `python -m venv venv`
    2. Activate the environment using `source venv/bin/activate`
    3. Install the required packages using `pip install -r requirements.txt`
-4. Open the notebook located at `notebooks/exercises.ipynb` and complete the exercises

 ## Featured technologies